amaulap2/Datastory/_includes/parts/introduction.md

   </div>
 </div>

-# Can we reliably detect these bots?
+# Can We Reliably Detect Bots?
 What's interesting is that most suspicious users show both types of behaviors at the same time.
 In fact, a large portion of users from both categories fall into this overlap.
 Specifically, 53.83% of suspicious users with type 1 behavior and 76.53% of type 2 users are flagged by both filters.
 This overlap really strengthens the idea that suspicious users are likely bots.

 <div style="text-align: center;">